-L. DURATION OF CONTRACT OR TERM OF SERVICE
+M. DURATION OF CONTRACT OR TERM OF SERVICE

-1. Initial Term
+a.
+Initial Term

-The effective date of the contract is upon the date the Governor executes the contract.
-The initial term of the contract shall be from the date of the Governor's signature until September 29, 2019 ("Initial Term").
-After the Governor has approved the contract, the government will issue a notice to proceed, or notify the contractor in some other manner that services are to begin.
+The initial term contract shall begin upon the date that the Governor approves the contract, as signified by her execution of the contract (the "Effective Date" through 09/29/2020. (the "Initial Term").
+After the Governor has approved the contract, GBHWC will issue a written notice to proceed notifying the subrecipient/sub-awardee(s) when performance of services is to begin.

-2. Renewal Term
+b.
+Renewal Term